ansys/pystk/doc/source/api/ansys/stk/core/graphics/Jpeg2000WriterInitializer.rst

 Jpeg2000WriterInitializer
 =========================

-.. py:class:: Jpeg2000WriterInitializer
+.. py:class:: ansys.stk.core.graphics.Jpeg2000WriterInitializer

-   Bases: py:obj:`~IJpeg2000WriterInitializer`
+   Bases: py:obj:`~ansys.stk.core.graphics.IJpeg2000WriterInitializer`

    Convert an image, such as a BMP, to a GeoJP2 file that can be used as an image globe overlay.

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: Jpeg2000WriterInitializer

 Overview
 --------